skunkiferous/Meta/api/README.md

 Can access rights have a direct effect on the Bean design?
 The access rights should be based on the owning Entity of a Bean.
 The interceptor can be in charge of doing that validation.

+Since both JSON and serialization can be realized using the Properties accessors, they should not be part of the class, but rather be defined in the Type.
+This would allow JSON output and serialization of types whose implementation was not "generated" (third-party types).

+If we assume generic parameters are bound to instances, rather then to Types, and this is done by defining Properties that return the generic parameters, then the Type should have a list of those Properties.

+What if we needed to access historical data?
+Do we need some kind of "old" flag in Properties, so the "old values" can still be read (until the old Properties are dropped completely)?
+Or can we instead have the old property values read into a generic object, which can be discarded, after the values where "migrated" to the new schema?